-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company has a working capital deficiency of \$37,267 and accumulated losses of \$14,542,559 as at December 31, 2019 and is dependent upon the future receipt of equity financing to maintain its operations.
-As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company's ability to continue as a going concern is dependent upon it ability to raise sufficient funds in order to finance research and administrative expenses.
+These matters, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.